DiesesFloo/iUI/README.md

-# iUI API
+ # iUI

-This is the API module of the **iUI** repository.
-A lightweight, flexible inventory UI library for Bukkit/Spigot plugins.
+**iUI** is a lightweight, flexible inventory UI library for Paper plugins.
 Easily create custom GUIs for your Minecraft server with minimal code.

 ## Features
 - Simple API for creating inventory-based UIs